modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-7-sect-2.md

 ## 7.2.
 Statistical mechanical calculations of the specific heat in solids.

-This section contains three examples of the calculation of the thermodynamic quantity known as specific heat at constant volume  ($C_V$), following the procedures indicated by statistical mechanics.
+This section contains three examples of the calculation of the thermodynamic quantity known as specific heat at constant volume <br>  ($C_V$), following the procedures indicated by statistical mechanics.
 We analyze three models of a solid which assume that it is composed by: (1) free particles, (2) harmonic oscillators quantized with the same frequency, and (3) harmonic oscillators quantized with a frequency distribution.

 The specific heat ($C$) is a thermodynamic quantity of an extensive nature: it increases with the size of the system and depends on its internal structure.
 It is defined as the quotient of the differential increase in the amount of heat ($δQ$) divided by the differential increase in temperature $(δT): C = δQ/δT$.